Peace plans proposed before and during the Bosnian War: Carrington–Cutileiro plan

 The original Carrington–Cutileiro peace plan, named for its authors Lord Carrington and Portuguese ambassador José Cutileiro, resulted from the EC Peace Conference held in February 1992 in an attempt to prevent Bosnia-Herzegovina sliding into war.
 It was also referred to as the Lisbon Agreement (Lisabonski sporazum).
 It proposed ethnic power-sharing on all administrative levels and the devolution of central government to local ethnic communities.
 However, all Bosnia-Herzegovina's districts would be classified as Bosniak, Serb or Croat under the plan, even where no ethnic majority was evident.
 In later negotiations, there were compromises about changing district borders.
 On 3 March 1992, Bosnia and Herzegovina was declared independent following a referendum held days earlier on February 29 and 1 March.

-On 11 March 1992, the Assembly of the Serb People of Republika Srpska (the self-proclaimed parliament of the Bosnian Serbs) unanimously rejected the original peace plan, putting forth their own map which claimed almost two thirds of Bosnia's territory, with a series of ethnically split cities and isolated enclaves and leaving the Croats and Bosniaks with a disjointed strip of land in the centre of the republic.
+On 11 March 1992, the Assembly of the Serb People of Republika Srpska (the self-proclaimed parliament of the Bosnian Serbs) unanimously rejected the original peace plan putting forth their own map which claimed almost two thirds of Bosnia's territory, with a series of ethnically split cities and isolated enclaves and leaving the Croats and Bosniaks with a disjointed strip of land in the centre of the republic.
 That plan was rejected by Cutileiro.
-However, he put forth a revised draft of the original which stated that the three constituent units would be "based on national principles and taking into account economic, geographic, and other criteria."
+However, he put forth a revised draft of the original which stated that the three constituent units would be “based on national principles and taking into account economic, geographic, and other criteria.”

-On 18 March 1992, all three sides signed the agreement; Alija Izetbegović for the Bosniaks, Radovan Karadžić for the Bosnian Serbs and Mate Boban for the Bosnian Croats.
-The plan had assigned each of the 109 municipalities to be divided amongst the three ethnic sides.
+On 18 March 1992, all three sides agreed to the text of an agreement, officially called the “Statement of Principles”; Alija Izetbegović for the Stranka demokratske akcije (SDA), Radovan Karadžić for the Srpska demokratska stranka (SDS) and Mate Boban for the Hrvatska demokratska zajednica (HDZ).
+The plan concerned the constitutional arrangements of an independent Bosnia and Herzegovina and provisionally assigned each of the 109 municipalities to one of the three ethnic sides, with possible changes to the borders of the ethnic “constituent units” to be made by a working group.
 The allocation of the municipalities was mostly based on the results of the 1991 population census that was completed a year before the signing of the agreement.
-The agreement had stipulated that the Bosniak and Serb cantons would each have covered 44% of the country's territory, with the Croat canton covering the remaining 12%.
+The agreement stipulated that the Bosniak and Serb cantons would each have covered 44% of the country's territory, with the Croat canton covering the remaining 12%.

-On 28 March 1992, after a meeting with US ambassador to Yugoslavia Warren Zimmermann in Sarajevo, Izetbegović withdrew his signature and declared his opposition to any division of Bosnia.

-What was said and by whom remains unclear.
-Zimmermann denied that he told Izetbegović that if he withdrew his signature, the United States would grant recognition to Bosnia as an independent state.
-What is indisputable is that on the same day, Izetbegović withdrew his signature and renounced the agreement.
+While SDA and HDZ appeared to have renounced their agreement to the plan in the following week, all sides recommitted to the plan when further negotiations between the parties took place on 30 and 31 March 1992 in Brussels, at which some details were finalised.
+However, following the independence referendum on 1 March armed conflict between the ethnic groups had broken out, and on 1 April, Serb paramilitary forces seized control of Bijeljina in what has come to be known as the Bijeljina massacre.
+An additional round of negotiations had been scheduled for 10–12 April in Sarajevo, but in light of the changed circumstances, Cutileiro focused entirely on ceasefire negotiations rather than the original plan.